connectrpc/examples-go/proto/buf.md

-# Connect Demo Service: Eliza
+# Eliza: A Demonstration Service

 Eliza is an example RPC service built with [Connect][connect].